 |Print object to an output stream Print method. |

-Epetra_Import: This class builds an import object for efficient importing of off-processor elements.
+Epetra_Export: This class builds an export object for efficient exporting of off-processor elements.

-Epetra_Import is used to construct a communication plan that can be called repeatedly by computational classes such the Epetra matrix, vector and multivector classes to efficiently obtain off-processor elements.
+Epetra_Export is used to construct a communication plan that can be called repeatedly by computational classes such the Epetra matrix, vector and multivector classes to efficiently send data to a target processor.

 This class currently has one constructor, taking two Epetra_Map or Epetra_BlockMap objects.
-The first map specifies the global IDs of elements that we want to import later.
-The second map specifies the global IDs that are owned by the calling processor.
+The first map specifies the global IDs that are owned by the calling processor.
+The second map specifies the global IDs of elements that we want to export to later.

-Constructs a Epetra_Import object from the source and target maps.
+Constructs a Epetra_Export object from the source and target maps.

-This constructor builds an Epetra_Import object by comparing the GID lists of the source and target maps.
+This constructor builds an Epetra_Export object by comparing the GID lists of the source and target maps.

-Builds an import object that will transfer objects built with SourceMap to objects built with TargetMap.
+Builds an export object that will transfer objects built with SourceMap to objects built with TargetMap.